Want to stop impulse buying, save money, and build a healthy relationship with shopping? Check out my new program, Freedom From Shopping.

 2. When items are out of sight, they’re out of mind

-I tended to gravitate to the same articles of clothing whenever I put together an outfit and felt that I was running out of things to wear.
-Once I spent time organizing my closet, I discovered lots of items that I forgot I even owned.
+When I used to gravitate towards the same old favorites, it felt like I nothing to wear.
+However, once I spent time decluttering and organizing my closet, I discovered lots of items which I forgot I owned.

 3. Buying trendy pieces are fun, but not a wise investment

-Those trendy pieces that I bought last season were no longer in style anymore.
-While it was fun to buy and wear those items in the moment, they were of little use to me in 2014 since I was buying no new clothing.
+Those trendy pieces I bought last season are no longer in style now.
+While it was fun to buy and wear those items in the moment, they quickly became yesterday’s news.

-Was it because I actually liked the trend?
-Or was I just a victim of savvy marketing tactics?
+Did I like the trend or was I just a victim of savvy marketing tactics?

 4. I became more productive

-Since I was no longer spending my weekends at the mall or my lunch hour shopping online, I became more productive with my spare time.
+Because I wasn’t spending my weekends at the mall anymore, I became more productive during my spare time.

-I focused on my studies, traveled, read more books, started this blog and spent quality time with friends and family – all of which brought me more happiness than shopping.
+I focused on my studies, traveled, read more books, and started this blog – all of which brought me more happiness than shopping.

 5. I have enough.
 I’m not missing out on new stuff